 Discussions in the Ultra Course View don't use forums and threads.

-Each time you open a discussion, new responses and replies are highlighted to show you any activity that's happened since you last visited.
-You can also use the Refresh icon at the top of the discussion to load any responses or replies that your group members may have posted since you opened the discussion.
+Each time you open a discussion, new responses and replies are highlighted to show any activity that's happened after you last visited.
+You can also use the Refresh icon at the top of the discussion to load any responses or replies that your group members may have posted after you opened the discussion.

 You can post a response to the initial prompt or reply to your group member's responses.
 If you want to revisit your responses and replies before you post, you can select Save Draft.